BaconZhou/FreeHiCLite/README.md

 ## Overview

-The ‘FreeHiCLite’ package is designed for simulate Hi-C contact matrix.
+The `FreeHiCLite` package is designed for simulate Hi-C contact matrix.

 The original package [FreeHi-C](https://github.com/yezhengSTAT/FreeHiC) is short for **Fr**agment interactions **e**mpirical **e**stimation for